holochain/emulation-testing/README.md

 This code assumes an installed version of Holochain (`holochain` binary) available on the path

-The version of Holochain that will currently work with everything here, is the branch [rust-conductor-testing](https://github.com/holochain/holochain-rust/pull/1334) of holochain-rust
+This code should be compatible as of now with the `develop` branch of [holochain-rust](https://github.com/holochain/holochain-rust).

 Then, run `node simulation.js`